-Arthritis is an incurable condition and the goal of treatment is to slow down the progression of the disease and relieve pain associated with the condition.
+Arthritis is an incurable condition and the goal is to slow down the progression of the disease and relieve pain, but pet carers must be aware that treatment is lifelong.
 Early diagnosis of osteoarthritis important in helping minimise pain and further damage to the affected joint(s).

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Metacam (meloxicam) to treat inflammation, relieve pain and increase mobility.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) – Drugs such as Metacam (meloxicam) to treat inflammation, relieve pain and increase mobility.

-Disease-modifying osteoarthritis drugs (DMOAF) are medications which can slow down the progression of the disease.
-Zydax is an injectable medication which is administered once a week for four weeks.
+- Disease-modifying osteoarthritis drugs (DMOAF) – These medications which can slow down the progression of the disease.
+Zydax is a medication which is administered once a week for four weeks by injection.

 These are foods or food compounds which have a medical benefit.
 The FDA does not regulate nutraceuticals.
 Always consult with your veterinarian before giving your cat these products.

 - Glucosamine – Glucosamine is a sugar produced by the body and a building block of cartilage.
 Glucosamine supplements can help to slow the breakdown of cartilage and help damaged cartilage to heal.

 - Chondroitin sulfate – A naturally occurring molecule and vital part of cartilage that is believed may stop cartilage degrading along with drawing water to the joint.